Gynaecomastia surgery removes abnormal male breast tissue to restore a normal masculine chest contour.

 - difficulty hiding their breasts in clothes.

-Gynaecomastia surgery is usually a day procedure.
-You may be able to return to a desk-type job after a few days following the surgery.
+You may be able to return to a desk- type job and drive after a few days following the surgery.
 However, you will need to avoid heavy duties for 4 weeks following the surgery and possibly wear a stretchy, tight chest binder to encourage good healing of your wounds and to restore a good shape to your chest.
 An alternative to a binder is a compressive athletic top.
 There will be some swelling initially, and it will take a few months for your scars to fade.

-You can usually use your private health insurance for gynaecomastia surgery.
-It usually pays for all your operating theatre and hospital costs, including the post operative stay.
+You can usually use your private health insurance for gynaecomastia surgery if you have recently had a massive weight loss and are suffering from the breast tissue excess.
+Private health insurance usually pays for all your operating theatre and hospital costs, including the post operative stay.
 Medicare and your private insurance may also contribute to the doctors’ bills.
-You can call your health fund and see if you are covered.
-The Medicare Benefits Schedule code likely to be used is 31524.

-Breast lift surgery should be performed with sophisticated surgical technique for the safest and best results.
+Gynaecomastia surgery may sound simple but it is real surgery, and should be performed with sophisticated surgical technique for the safest and best results.
 It carries real risks, and as such should be considered carefully.
+Fortunately, male breast surgery in Sydney is safely performed by our highly experienced surgeons.

-We recommend that the procedure is only ever performed in an accredited hospital.
-We also recommend that you carefully consider your choice of surgeon.
+We recommend that you carefully consider your choice of surgeon.
 Unfortunately doctors without surgical qualifications beyond their medical degree are allowed to perform surgery.
 Your surgeon should be appropriately qualified with at least a Fellowship of the Royal Australasian College of Surgeons (FRACS), which means that they have specialist surgical training.
 FRACS is the standard qualification required in Australia to perform surgery in private and public hospitals.

-Members of the Australian Society of Plastic Surgeons have a FRACS and specialised training in Plastic and Reconstructive Surgery, including male breast reduction.
+Members of the Australian Society of Plastic Surgeons have a FRACS and specialised training in Plastic and Reconstructive Surgery, including gynaecomastia surgery.

-Our surgeons, Dr Amira Sanki and Dr Ilias Kotronakis are fully qualified Plastic Surgeons.
-They have both received Honours degrees in their Sydney medical schools.
+Our Sydney gynaecomastia surgeons, Dr Amira Sanki and Dr Ilias Kotronakis are fully qualified Plastic Surgeons.
+They are both Australian University trained, having received Honours degree in their medical schools.
 They both have FRACS qualifications as Specialist Surgeons in Plastic and Reconstructive Surgery, and are members of the Australian Society of Plastic Surgeons.
-They both have extensive experience and training in male breast reduction, including the most advanced and up to date techniques.
+They both have extensive experience and training in gynaecomastia, including the most advanced and up to date techniques.
 They are committed to giving their patients the safest and best treatment available.

-A consultation with a qualified Plastic or Breast Surgeon is the best place to get more advice.
-More information on male breast reduction is available online at the Australian Society of Plastic Surgeons website.
+A consultation with a qualified Plastic Surgeon is the best place to get the right advice.
+More information on gynaecomastia is available online at the Australian Society of Plastic Surgeons and Australasian Society of Aesthetic Plastic Surgeons websites.